 Saved projects are stored locally in IndexedDB and you can export them as self-contained .muy files with inlined base64 assets.
 The app installs as a PWA and runs in standalone mode, indistinguishable from a native app.

-I hope to keep evolving it.
-And I hope other people find it useful for making things.
+I still have some ideas and hope to keep evolving it.
+And I hope other people find it useful for making neat videos.